 Specify a name for this server (a unique name for the RBL server list), a DNS target (Field: Domain name only, which should be a valid domain name), a level of trust (Low, Medium and High) and comments (optional).
 Click on Apply.

 To delete a configured server, select it in the list and click on Delete.

-RBL servers in Stormshield Network's native configuration are differentiated from customized servers by a padlock symbol (18), which indicates RBL servers in Stormshield Network's native configuration.
+RBL servers in the firewall's native configuration are differentiated from customized servers by a padlock symbol (🐧), which indicates RBL servers in native configuration.